 A ghostly, will-o-the-wisp rendition of the city, drowned.

-I slip on my shoes and form crescent horns with my index and pinkie fingers behind my back, an old woo-woo (and admittedly OCD) gesture I sometimes do with the intention to ward off bad juju.
+I slip on my shoes and form crescent horns with my index and pinkie fingers behind my back, an old superstitious (and admittedly OCD) gesture I sometimes do with the intention to ward off bad juju.
 And I forgive my delusional brethren out on the avenue, for it’s a fine fucking line between delusion and hope.